DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 * Code is difficult for developers to understand.
 * Difficult to understand questions around an ECT's cohort.
 * Payment engine cannot work counts accurately.

+### Status ✅

+This should largely be solved by us having a better, normalised data model.

 ## How schools are managed in the database (GIAS type changes)